 - Filters are checked and often replaced to make sure the output meets applicable standards.

 - Belts and mechanical connections between the drive system and the pump or compressor are checked to verify they are working well and to detect labored operation of the pump.

-- The drains are checked to verify free flow and proper operation.
-As air is compressed it “wrings” the humidity out of the air and this water must have a clear path to the drain or it can back up into the compressor itself.
+- Drains are checked to verify free flow and proper operation.
+As air is compressed, it “wrings” the humidity out of the air, and this water must have a clear path to the drain, or it can back up into the compressor itself.

-- The operating temperature of the unit is monitored and the high temperature shut off is activated to avoid burning out a pump or compressor.
+- Operating temperature is monitored, and the high-temperature shut-off is activated to avoid burning out a pump or compressor.

-- The valves and rings are checked in reciprocating compressors.
+- Valves and rings are checked in reciprocating compressors.

 - The actual dew point (or the amount of water in the output) is measured and compared to the set values of the dew point alarm.
-Some water in the air makes breathing easier for patients, but too much can clog lines, equipment and actually labor breathing.
+Some water in the air makes breathing easier for patients, but too much can clog lines, equipment, and labor breathing.